 I do not have information on Thomas Hubert’s life in school or teenage years nor when exactly he enlisted with the 11th Hussars, so any information would be gratefully received.

 On the 1939 National Register was Olive Eileen Donnell, the year before they married:- Taken on the 29th September 1939 – Donnell Household (6 People) living at 78 Mancot Way , Hawarden, Flintshire, Wales was Joseph A. Donnell, born 10th May 1878 Boiler Fireman and married, Gwen E. Donnell , born, 3rd June 1887 (January crossed out by Enumerator) doing “Unpaid Domestic Duties” and married.
 Olive E Donnell ( later to marry Thomas H. Boswell), born 26th Oct 1913, a Land Worker and single.
 Also Glenys E Donnell (later to marry a gentleman called Smith), born 11th Jan 1922, Female, Silk Works Sorter Reeler and single.
 There were 2 closed or redacted records.

 Thomas Hubert Boswell & Olive Eileen Donnell were to marry in the Mancot Presbyterian Church, in 1940 (Flintshire (Mold) A102/02/E2).

-The information below is my attempt to find out where he and his Regiment was when he died, but as you will find out, it is a bit of a mystery, as he is buried in Italy and his Regiment was in the Netherlands at that time, so I am wondering if he was captured and was a Prisoner of war when as is stated below on Wikipedia, his Regiment was in Italy – “The regiment took part in the Allied invasion of Italy in September 1943 and, after the Normandy landings in June 1944, took part in the North-West Europe Campaign..”
+The information below is my attempt to find out where he and his Regiment were when he died, but as you will find out, it is a bit of a mystery, as he is buried in Italy and his Regiment was in the Netherlands at that time, so I am wondering if he was captured and was a Prisoner of war when as is stated below on Wikipedia, his Regiment was in Italy – “The regiment took part in the Allied invasion of Italy in September 1943 and, after the Normandy landings in June 1944, took part in the North-West Europe Campaign..”

 Excerpts from 11th Hussars (Prince Albert’s Own) – The 11th Hussars (Prince Albert’s Own) was a cavalry regiment of the British Army established in 1715.
 It saw service for three centuries including the First World War and Second World War but then amalgamated with the 10th Royal Hussars (Prince of Wales’ Own) to form the Royal Hussars in 1969.